Is Your Shoulder Pain Coming From a Nerve?

 Shoulder pain that feels sharp, burning, electric, or spreading down the arm can be distressing.
 While many people in Singapore assume shoulder pain comes from muscles or joints, in some cases the real source is nerve-related shoulder pain.

 Nerve-related pain behaves differently, often lasting longer and responding poorly to massage, rest, or basic exercises.
-Recognising these signs early helps guide the right treatment.
+Recognising these signs early helps guide the right shoulder pain treatment.

 Understanding Shoulder Nerve Pain